-K.C.
-Chiefs Owner, Clark Hunt, Says Team Knew About 3 Violent Incidents Before Cutting Him
+Chiefs Owner, Clark Hunt, Says Team Knew About 3 Violent Incidents Before Cutting Hunt

 He added, "We’d had some issues with Kareem not being truthful with what happened that night and we just really felt for everybody’s best interests we needed to head in a different direction."

-As we previously reported, Kareem has been accused of getting violent on 3 separate occasions during the NFL off-season -- allegedly attacking a man at a nightclub in January, the hotel incident in February and another altercation at an Ohio resort in June.
+As we previously reported, Kareem has been accused of getting violent on 3 separate occasions during the NFL offseason -- allegedly attacking a man at a nightclub in January, the hotel incident in February and another altercation at an Ohio resort in June.

-During the media scrum in the Chief's locker room, Clark Hunt was also asked about the NFL's investigation into Kareem Hunt ... and how the league could do a better job handling similar investigations in the future.
+During the media scrum in the Chiefs' locker room, Clark Hunt was also asked about the NFL's investigation into Kareem Hunt ... and how the league could do a better job handling similar investigations in the future.

 "I’m not sure I’m at a point right now where I can say there was a breakdown and specifically what that breakdown was.
 The league has spent a lot of time and resources trying to build a department that can handle these types of situations."